robinnewhouse/ATLASJetReconstruction/README.md

 Check you understanding of the tutorial by answering these questions (you might find help in the "Tutorials explained" section below):

-- Which are the Atlas jet classes used in this tutorial ?
+- What are the ATLAS jet classes used in this tutorial ?
-- Where are they used in the execute() step ?
+- Where are they used in the `execute()` step ?
 - What header files need to be included ?
-What dependency do they impliy (check Makefile.RootCore)
+What dependency do they imply (check `cmt/Makefile.RootCore`)
-- How did you "get the clusters" from the xAOD::CalCaloTopoCluster container this time?
+- How did you "get the clusters" from the `xAOD::CalCaloTopoCluster` container this time?
-- More generally make the correspondances between Tutorial1 and this one
+- More generally, please take 10-15 minutes to make the correspondences and draw analogs between __Tutorial 1__ and this one
-   * how/where clusters are retrieved & prepared for fastjet ?
+   * how/where are clusters retrieved & prepared for fastjet ?
    * how/where is fastjet called ?
-   * how/where substructure variables are calculated ?
+   * how/where are substructure variables calculated ?
-- Compare how the final jets and the substrucure info is retrieved here w.r.t tutorial 1.
+- Compare how the final jets and the substrucure info is retrieved here wit respect to Tutorial 1.
 - How would you add a new variable calculation here ?

-Tutorial 3 : How to configure more extensive JetRec tools in jobOptions
+Tutorial 3 : Advanced JetRec Tools via jobOptions
 =====================================
-Last step : we want maximal flexibility.
-For this we want to do all the configuration of same jet tools we used in tutorial 2 in python.
-This will allow us to change *any* jet rec parameters without re-compiling and to easily configure many jet algs.
-This also has the advantage of being very close to how configuration works in Athena.
+Now we want maximal flexibility in our ability to perform jet finding in an ATLAS official way.
+For this we want to do all the configuration of the same jet tools we used in Tutorial 2, but this time within python.
+This will allow us to change *any*
+`JetRec` parameters without re-compiling our analysis and to easily configure many jet algorithms at once.
+This also has the advantage of being very close to how configuration works in Athena and how jets reconstruction is performed at Tier0.

 Let's run it :